mkobuolys/dartpad-workshop-segmented-state/src/bloc_state/instructions.md

 In real-world projects, it is recommended to use packages like [equatable](https://pub.dev/packages/equatable) or [freezed](https://pub.dev/packages/freezed) that will cover the required equality comparison overrides for you.

-In the next step, we will implement the actual data loading and handle the _Segmented State_ of the `ShapeBloc`.
+In the next step, you will implement the actual data loading and handle the _Segmented State_ of the `ShapeBloc`.